icbi-lab/nextNEOpi/README.md

 * mixMHC2pred
 * mixcr

-It outputs a vcf files with the annotated and filtered SNPs and Indels, which where called with each of the callers and a high confidence vcf file (hc) in which only variants that were called by a minimum of 2 of the callers are listed.
+It outputs a vcf file with the annotated and filtered SNPs and Indels, which where called with each of the callers and a high confidence vcf file (hc) in which only variants that were called by a minimum of 2 of the callers are listed.
-All vcf files are annotatd with VEP.
+All vcf files are annotated with VEP.
 In addition the germline variants are called using HaploTypeCaller and a phased vcf for pVACseq is generated as well.
 Copy number variations are analyzed using CNVkit, ASCAT, and sequenza.
 Tumor purity is estimated by ASCAT and Sequenza and is used to derive the clonality measure for